nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h2>Expressions Have Types</h2>

 <h3>Expressions Have Types</h3>

-In the Expressions lesson, we learned that expressions are evaluated to values—if you have `a+b*2`, the current value of b is read out of its box, multiplied by 2, then the value of a is read out of its box, and added to the product of b*2.
-The expression evaluates to the resulting sum.

 Expressions also have types, which are determined by the types of the sub-expressions that make them up.
 The simplest expressions are constants, which have type int if they are integer constants (e.g., 2 or 46), or type double if they are real constants (e.g., 3.14, or -8.19).
-The types of constants can be modified by applying a letter suffix if needed (U for unsigned, L for long, and f for float): 3.14f is a constant with type float, and 999999999999L is a constant with type long int.
+The types of constants can be modified by applying a letter suffix if needed (__U__ for unsigned, __L__ for long, and __f__ for float): 3.14f is a constant with type float, and 999999999999L is a constant with type long int.
 The next simplest type of expression is a variable, which has whatever type it was declared to have.

-Most (but not all) expressions with binary operators—e1 op e2 (e.g., a + b or c * 4)—have the same type as their operands.
+Most (but not all) expressions with binary operators have the same type as their operands.
 If a and b are doubles, then a + b is a double as well.
 Likewise, if c is an int, then c * 4 is also an int (note that 4 is an int).
 The type of a function is its declared return type.
 That is, if you have

 ```c
 int f (int x, int y) {...};